Narm / Yu-Gi-Oh!

 ridiculously important for everything.
 When you have people horrified by an opponent summoning a powerful monster, or crying after losing a game, there's already a certain level of silliness present.
 Then you get to these entries.

 - The first episode, Anzu draws a "special sign" on everyone's hands - it's a giant smiley face.
-So they'll never forgot their bond of friendship.
+So they'll never forget their bond of friendship.

 - In the dub, Téa's friendship speeches.
 Anzu's speeches in the Japanese are cheesy, but are more generally about determination, hope, never give up, etc. Téa on the other hand manages to rant about how awesome friendship is and somehow apply it to any situation.